Picnic-Lisp/picnic/README.md

 # picnic

 A lightweight and concurrent Lisp-dialect with a Golang back-end.
+Inspired mainly by Emacs-Lisp and Open Dylan (of course also Golang).

 Submission project for a talk at the International Lisp Conference.